lillybroughton/Understanding_Routing_Project/README.md

 # Understanding Routing

-THis application displays my understanding of how FLask Routing functions.
+This application displays my understanding of how Flask Routing functions.